-Yes, you can snorkel off the beach in Port Douglas.
-It’s something I’ve done many times.
+Yes, you can snorkel off the beach in Port Douglas at any time of year.
+In summer “stinger season” there is a netted swimming enclosure on Four Mile Beach.
+Snorkelling at Port Douglas beach is something I’ve done many times.
 But read the rest of this post to find out about potential dangers and limitations.
 Obviously, you snorkel at your own risk.

 Most visitors to Port Douglas come to snorkel on the Great Barrier Reef.
 For this, you need to take a boat trip, either to the Outer Reef or to Low Isles.